 Whatever the evidence, identifying your defense as early in the process as possible is arguably the most important step.
 Whether detectives are just beginning their investigation or there has been an arrest, you and your criminal lawyer must address whether you want to talk to law enforcement or not (be careful…what you say can and will be used against you), begin securing and preserving evidence and ascertain how bail will be paid should it be set by the court.
 Further, because your arraignment, when you first see a judge, has the potential to set the stage for future actions, you and your criminal defense team should determine or at least begin to discuss if you should exercise your right to testify in the Grand Jury.

 - New York Assault Crimes: From Misdemeanor to Felony Offenses

 - New York Criminal Arrests and Convictions: Immigration Consequences

 - NYC Employee Arrests: Direct and Collateral Consequences

 - Doctors, Nurses and Other Medical Professionals: NY Arrests and Licensure

 The questions and issues in any case, especially one as serious as a First Degree Assault arrest, are numerous.
 The potential for mistake if not handled properly are enormous.
 Educate yourself on the law, take the steps to protect your future and begin your defense before your future, liberty and family is compromised further.
 Because so much is at risk, retain the criminal lawyers and former Manhattan prosecutors at Crotty Saland PC.

-Call the New York Assault defense lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.
+Call the New York criminal defense attorneys and former Manhattan prosecutors at (212) 312-7129 or contact us online today.